Skip to content

 What is the TaylorMade Qi4D drivers release date?

-The Qi4D drivers were first seen in November 2025 ahead of tour validation and are expected to be officially launched in January 2026.
+The Qi4D drivers were first seen in November 2025 ahead of tour validation and were officially launched in January 2026.

 How much does the TaylorMade Qi4D driver cost?